datachefs/cdv-notes/pages/what-next.md

 And while creative data visualization isn't the same as creating new AI, if a whole new world of creative data visualization ends up sweeping not just through the nonprofit world but through the corporate world as well, it could give us a taste of what the world might look like if our tech rose out of more communities than just Silicon Valley.

+artists — and PTs & OTs

+at each stage, set expectations _low_ — don’t set myself up (eg, w proof of concepts)